As voters across US weigh new rights, Maine says yes to food - NewsBreak

 As voters across US weigh new rights, Maine says yes to food

-(AP) — The right to food won rave reviews Tuesday from Maine voters, who passed the nation’s first guarantee for people to grow, harvest, and eat according to their own wishes.
+The right to food won rave reviews Tuesday from Maine voters, who passed the nation’s first guarantee for people to grow, harvest and eat according to their own wishes.

 The Maine ballot measure was one of several in states seeking to create new constitutional rights touching on an array of issues.
 Some were a response to policies put in place during the coronavirus pandemic, including a pair of Texas proposals limiting restrictions on religious gatherings and nursing home visits.